10 Tips To Help You Choose A PCB Design Vendor

 PCB stack-up: this becomes quite a trade-off between fabrication processes and layer count to achieve the desired reliability, yield, and cost targets.

-Via types: This is also an aspect that is quite important, if your design vendors use too many types of vias in a single PCB, alert, alert!
+Via types: This is also an aspect that is quite important, if your design vendors use too many types of vias in a single PCB, alert!
 The best design will have a minimum of the different types of vias.

 Are the via aspect ratios correct?
 Make a note to a high of an aspect ratio can really pull down the reliability of PTH boards.
 In that case, the use of microvias is the best option.
 Also, it reduces the length of the traces, hence making better signal integrity.
 And what about the component placement, crosstalk budgets, layer allocation?

 It is very important to know if your designer has a DFM team.
 This will ensure the finished design can actually be manufactured.

 The breakout strategy of a board is also quite an indispensable part of designing.
 Your designer must first ensure you can breakout and route all of the signals on high-pin-count devices.
 When you breakout, you basically apply a fanout solution.
 You route traces from those fanouts to the perimeter of the device prior to the general routing of the PCB.
 This will also affect the stack-up plan.